Maria Kinnaird: Biography

 Maria was given every advantage, educationally, socially, and culturally and came to know many of the prominent artists, musicians, politicians, and socialites of the time.
 When her adoptive father died, she moved into a house in Hyde Park Gardens while maintaining the family retreat, Fredley, in Mickleham, Surrey.

-As a teenager, Maria became friends with Dora Wordsworth.
+As a teenager, she became friends with Dora Wordsworth.
 Some of the correspondence, resulting from their friendship which lasted until Dora's death, still exists.
 Maria is said to have possessed an exceptional singing voice of which William Wordsworth was particularly enamoured.
-Among her many friends were Sydney Smith, the artist J.M.W.
-Turner, John Russell, 1st Earl Russell, Professor Wheatstone, George Meredith, Charles Babbage, Michael Faraday, Austen Henry Layard, Henry Petty-Fitzmaurice, 4th Marquess of Lansdowne, Henry Hart Milman, Richard Westmacott, Sir George Trevelyan, 2nd Baronet, Sir Charles Barry, Archbishop Richard Whately, Edward Bulwer-Lytton, 1st Baron Lytton and Farrer Herschell, 1st Baron Herschell.
-These men and many others were entertained by Maria at Hyde Park Gardens and at Fredley between the years 1843 and 1891.
+Among her many friends were Sydney Smith, the artist J. M. W. Turner, John Russell, 1st Earl Russell, Professor Wheatstone, George Meredith, Charles Babbage, Michael Faraday, Austen Henry Layard, and Henry Petty-Fitzmaurice, 4th Marquess of Lansdowne, who were entertained by Maria at Hyde Park Gardens and at Fredley between the years 1843 and 1891.
 Her social circle was extensive and notable.